googleapis/google-cloud-cpp/INSTALL.md

 sudo ldconfig
 ```

+#### Protobuf

-**Protobuf**: while protobuf-3.0.0 is distributed with Ubuntu, the Google Cloud
+While protobuf-3.0.0 is distributed with Ubuntu, the Google Cloud Plaform proto
-Plaform proto files require more recent versions (circa 3.4.x).
-To manually
+files require more recent versions (circa 3.4.x).
+To manually install a more
-install a more recent version use:
+recent version use:

 ```bash
 cd /var/tmp/build